 Setting up life in the tropics isn’t exactly how I dreamed it would be, except those special moments when it actually is.
 I have indeed lived and worked in beachside cabanas, alternating days between writing and swimming in turquoise waters.
 I’ve had countless adventures, enjoyed stunning weather, and gorged on more exotic food than I care to admit.
 But I’ve also had endless frustrating moments, wasted days on end looking for that one guesthouse with decent internet connection, suffered deep bouts of homesickness, and fought tooth and nail to resist the endless distractions which can make the “working” part of my life in the tropics exceedingly challenging.
 Sometimes, it’s difficult to find motivation to work when a picture-perfect beach keeps beckoning for your attention.

 If you’ve read our guide on How to Quit Your Job and Travel the World in 5 Steps you will have gained insight into what it takes to pack your life and hit the road; the kind of odd jobs you could seek and the challenges you should expect.
 But traveling the world and moving abroad are two very distinct experiences.
 They may seem quite similar, at first.
 Yes, it’s still a great idea to leave without debt, declutter your life, and keep expectations at bay.
 But once you get on that plane, it’ll be a whole different ballgame.
 You’ll probably be looking for a permanent job, will want to make some local friends, and enjoy a much more stable life, albeit in a foreign country.

-Before you pack your bags, read our 5 Tips on Living and Working in a Tropical Paradise, to help prepare you for an experience that is bound to be both exasperating and utterly exhilarating
+Before you pack your bags, read our 5 Tips on Working and Living Abroad, to help prepare you for an experience that is bound to be both exasperating and utterly exhilarating

 1. Do your homework and pick your destination wisely